 A key element to a slowdown in cash collections is that third party insurance companies, Medicare avoids paying claims by requiring that invoices comply perfectly with their requirements.
 To further burden the provider, they change these conditions at will.

-Also, Practices that are in need of an account receivables turnaround may lack internal controls (i.e., the ability of the patient financial business office to control itself), low morale, anxiety on the part of the staff, and a staff that lacks the skills and training necessary to perform effectively.
-Other contributing factors include; inadequate collaboration between revenue cycle departments,
+Also, Practices that need an account receivables turnaround may lack internal controls (i.e., the ability of the patient financial business office to control itself), low morale, anxiety on the part of the staff, and a staff that lacks the skills and training necessary to perform effectively.
+Other contributing factors include; an inadequate collaboration between revenue cycle departments.

 ACCOUNT RECEIVABLES CONSIDERATIONS FOR PROPER REVENUE CYCLE MANAGEMENT